joakimk/toniq/README.md

 If **anything is unclear** about the lifecycle of a job or how to use this library **that's considered a bug**, please file an issue (or a pull request)!

+This is **not** a resque/sidekiq compatible queue, if you want something like that I'd recommend you look at [Exq](https://github.com/akira/exq).

 ## How it works

 * When a job is enqueued